 Romeo Cormier.
-CP file photo
+Canadian Press file photo

 MONCTON, N.B. — A 55-year-old New Brunswick woman who says she was kidnapped and held against her will for nearly a month is rejecting testimony from her alleged abductor that she wanted him to kill her husband.

 The Crown recalled the woman to the witness stand Wednesday after Romeo Cormier, who is charged in the alleged abduction, concluded his testimony earlier in the day.